 If one or both spouses own a business, appraisers can be asked to provide a value for the business just as they would for real or personal property.
 Although the information consulted consists of the business’s records and financial documents, the overall process remains essentially the same.

 Another tool in the divorce lawyer’s toolbox is the forensic accountant (or if properly qualified and licensed, the forensic certified public accountant).
 A forensic accountant is usually consulted when there is a concern that one spouse is attempting to conceal income or assets from the other spouse.
 This may be a concern, for instance, when one spouse handled all the financial affairs of the couple during the marriage.
 When the couple divorces, the other spouse is at a disadvantage in that he or she may not know where assets are located, how or when they were acquired, or even what the current balance of the bank accounts of the couple is.

 There are a number of ways that a spouse may attempt to conceal income or assets:

-· A spouse may ask his or her employer to defer paying his or her salary, so it appears that spouse is earning less income than is accurate;
+- A spouse may ask his or her employer to defer paying his or her salary, so it appears that the spouse is earning less income than is accurate;

-· A spouse may not report benefits he or she receives from his or her employer, such as health insurance, life insurance, a company car, or allowances.
+- A spouse may not report benefits he or she receives from his or her employers, such as health insurance, life insurance, a company car, or allowances.

 If one spouse is self-employed or is an owner of a closely-held business, there are additional opportunities for fraud to occur: